NeptuneMagicSauce/CatPi/README.md

   log dispensed weight
   per day, per 24 hours : number of events and weight in the GUI
 - debug setting minWeightThreshold
+- logic: dont dispense right after eating, have a delay needs to detect eat events which needs a reliable weight signal which needs the processing